threader/PC-Tuning/docs/research.md

 <summary>Read More</summary>
 <br>

-After searching through the decompiled **ntoskrnl.exe** pseudocode in [Hex-Rays IDA](https://hex-rays.com/products/idahome/), I noticed that ``HalpTscSyncPolicy`` is changed when TscSyncPolicy is configured via the BCD store.
+After searching through the decompiled **ntoskrnl.exe** pseudocode in [Hex-Rays IDA](https://hex-rays.com/products/idahome/), I noticed that **HalpTscSyncPolicy** is changed when **TscSyncPolicy** is configured via the BCD store.
 Despite many claims of enhanced being the default value, there has no been evidence so I decided to find out myself

-We can read ``HalpTscSyncPolicy`` in a local kernel debugger such as [WinDbg](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools) in realtime to find out the different values it returns with different bcd store configurations.
-See results below.
+We can read **HalpTscSyncPolicy** in a local kernel debugger such as [WinDbg](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools) in realtime to find out the different values it returns with different bcd store configurations.
+See results below

-bcdedit.exe /deletevalue tscsyncpolicy (Windows default):
+**bcdedit.exe /deletevalue tscsyncpolicy** (Windows default)
 ```
 lkd> dd HalpTscSyncPolicy l1
 fffff801`2de4a3ac  00000000
 ```
-bcdedit.exe /set tscsyncpolicy default:
+**bcdedit.exe /set tscsyncpolicy default**
 ```
 lkd> dd HalpTscSyncPolicy l1
 fffff803`1dc4a3ac  00000000
 ```
-bcdedit.exe /set tscsyncpolicy legacy:
+**bcdedit.exe /set tscsyncpolicy legacy**
 ```
 lkd> dd HalpTscSyncPolicy l1
 fffff805`1dc4a3ac  00000001
 ```
-bcdedit.exe /set tscsyncpolicy enhanced:
+**bcdedit.exe /set tscsyncpolicy enhanced**
 ```
 lkd> dd HalpTscSyncPolicy l1
 fffff802`2864a3ac  00000002
 ```

-Conclusion: By default, Windows uses the default value, not enhanced or legacy
+Conclusion: By default, Windows uses the **default** value, not **enhanced** or **legacy**

 </details>